SVestor/asciiartify/doc/PoC.md

     k3d cluster delete <nameofthecluster>

-> **If you require more advanced documentation in relation to ArgoCD use the following link to [get started](https://argo-cd.readthedocs.io/en/stable/getting_started/) with**
+> **If you require more advanced documentation in relation to Argo CD use the following link to [get started](https://argo-cd.readthedocs.io/en/stable/getting_started/) with**